 Now I am going to read you some stories about different individuals.
 This question format is different from the rest so take your time in answering.
 For each I will then ask you how much you are like or not like each of these people.
 We would like to know if you are completely different from them, similar to them, or somewhere in between.
 There are no right or wrong answers to these questions.
 [Randomization between "less" or "more" versions.
-Randomization occurs once and applies to all vignettes]
+Randomization occurs once and applies to all vignettes] Response code: Yes/No. If yes: Are you completely the same or somewhat the same?
+If no: Are you completely different or somewhat different?

-Q1 Are you l ike this Q2 Are y ou completely / the Q3 Are you completely person? same of somewhat the different or somewhat - same? different ?
-V1 Partner control: "[Person's name] 1.
-Ye sàQ2 1.
-Completely the 1.
-Completely feels that, since the outbreak of 2.
-No aQ3 same different COVID-19, her/his partner controls 2.
-Somewhat the 2.
-Somewhat [less/more] than before how the same different household money is spent " V2 Voice heard: "[Person's name] 1.
-Ye sàQ2 1.
-Completely the 1.
-Completely feels that [her/his] voice is heard 2.
-No àO3 same different [less/more] inside the household when 2.
-Somewhat the 2.
-Somewhat it comes to making important same different decisions than it was 6 months ago" V3 Partner income: "[Person's name] 1.
-Ye sàQ2 1.
-Completely the 1.
-Completely feels that [her/his] household's 2.
-No àO3 same different wellbeing depends [less/more] than N 2.
-Somewhat the 2.
-Somewhat before COVID-19 on [her/his] same different spouse/partner income"
+V1 Partner control. "[Person's name] feels that, since the outbreak of COVID-19, her/his partner controls [less/more] than before how the household money is spent "

+V2 Voice heard. "[Person's name] feels that [her/his] voice is heard [less/more] inside the household when it comes to making important decisions than it was 6 months ago".

+V3 Partner income: "[Person's name] feels that [her/his] household's wellbeing depends [less/more] than before COVID-19 on [her/his] spouse/partner income"